alebialowas/Whatsapp_Sender/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This means you can:
+- Use the software for any purpose
+- Change the software
+- Share the software
+- Share the changes you make

+But you must:
+- Distribute the source code with the software
+- Include the license and copyright notice
+- Use the same license for derivative works
+- State any changes made to the code

 ## Author